New travel rules after COVID-19

 We will travel again, but it will not be the same, the travel industry will undergo some very big changes.
 Even when borders reopen, travelers must trust that boarding a plane is safe and that they will be able to enter the destination country.
 For the industry to recover, travelers will need to feel safe and confident that their health is protected.

-As governments draw up plans to get the world flying again, proposals aimed at keeping passengers safe are often contradictory - for instance, keeping people from sitting next to each other at the departure gate but cramming them six or eight abreast for hours during a flight.
+As governments draw up plans to get the world flying again, proposals aimed at keeping passengers safe are often contradictory - for instance as one of the new travel rules, keeping people from sitting next to each other at the departure gate but cramming them six or eight abreast for hours during a flight.
 And if implemented long-term, executives say they could do almost as much damage to airline and airport profits as remaining closed altogether.

 Airports may institute new kinds of security checks to screen travelers who are sick, nervous tourists will vacation closer to home, and the travel experience will be dominated by large chains as small hotels and restaurants struggle or go out of business.